|

 Insects

-Mosquitoes, which are highly
+Mosquitoes, which

-active at night, are unfortunately around all
+are highly active at night, are

-Never walk barefoot, and check out your shoes,
+Never walk barefoot, and check out your

-sleeping bag and sheets (especially in desert
+shoes, sleeping bag and sheets (especially

-areas) as there are scorpions and snakes.
+in desert areas) as there are scorpions

 Working